jakerella/jordankasper.com/content/posts/building-a-simple-analytics-replacement.md

 One last note here: while Netlify's `dev` CLI command has an `--offline` option (which I encourage you use exclusively for efficiency), you will need to have your publish directory in a [`netlify.toml` configuration file](https://docs.netlify.com/build/configure-builds/file-based-configuration/) in your project directory for that to work (unless the root directory of your project is the publish directory).
 And if you configured a different directory for your serverless functions, you'll need to put that in the `netlify.toml` as well.
 You need to do this even if you configure things on the web dashboard, but _only if you want to run the `dev` command **offline**_.

-So, to recap, to test locally you need to:
+So, to recap, to test locally (and offline) you need to:

 1. Specify your publish (and maybe functions) directory in a local `netlify.toml` file
 2. Build your static site files (I use `npm run build`, which you can see in my `package.json file`)